paulmartin91/CardGame/README.md

 ### To test...

-- What happens when a player leaves?
+- What happens when a player leaves at each stage?
 - More than 2 users

 ### To fix...

 - "[object, object] has joined" logs client side when a user logs in
 - "undefined disconnected" logs server side at random
+- All players unreadying stops the timer, but one player unreadying doesn't

 ### To do...